enghseb/mediakeysShortcut.ahk/README.md

 ## Media keys shortcuts for AHK/AutoHotkey
 This is a simple script that let you use keyboard shortcuts, to access multimedia key functionality.
 Far from every keyboard have these keys.
-With this script they are not necessary, instead, you can access them through keyboard shortcuts of your choice.
-For the script to run, you need to have the application Autohotkey installed.
-You can find and download it for free at: https://www.autohotkey.com/
+With this script they are not necessary, you instead access them through keyboard shortcuts of your choice.
+For the script to run, you need to have the Autohotkey installed.
+You can download it for free at: https://www.autohotkey.com/

 - <kbd>ctrl</kbd> + <kbd>left</kbd> : &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Next**